Jetafull/carnd-p5-vehicle-detection/reports/writeup.md

 To train the model, I first manually select the vehicle images from the GTI datasets and combine them with the KITTI dataset.
 My final dataset has 6920 vehicle images and 8972 non-vehicle images.
 I randomly split the dataset by 80/20 ratio for training and validation.

-I did not conduct many hyperparameter turnings in this project.
-I found the Linear SVC model with default hyperparameters performs well enough.
-The accuracy on the validation set is 99.53%
+To prevent overfitting, I set the `C=0.01` in the linear SVC classifier.
+The accuracy on the validation set is above 99%.

 ### Video Implementation